Ray Bourque: Honors

 During his time with the Boston Bruins Bourque received the King Clancy Memorial Trophy, for his Involvement with numerous charities; most notably he served as the chairman for Boston's Floating Hospital for Infants and Children.

-On October 4, 2001 the Bruins held Ray Bourque night, where they retired his number 77 jersey.
-Then on November 24th 2001 the Avalanche also retired his number 77 jersey.
+On October 4, 2001, the Bruins held Ray Bourque night, where they retired his number 77 jersey, receiving a standing ovation from the sold out crowd.
+Then on November 24, 2001, the Avalanche also retired his number 77 jersey.

 In 2003 Bourque was awarded the Lester Patrick Trophy for his outstanding service to hockey in the United States.

 Bourque was inducted into the Hockey Hall of Fame in 2004, his first season of eligibility.
 His uniform number 77 has been retired by both the Bruins and the Avalanche; he is one of only nine players whose jersey has been retired by more than one club.
 His birthplace of Saint-Laurent named the "Aréna Raymond-Bourque" in his honour.
 He was also inducted into the Quebec Sports Hall of Fame in 2004.

 In 2011 he was inducted into the Canada Sports Hall of Fame.

 On July 29, 2014 Endicott college held a groundbreaking ceremony unveiling their new hockey rink Raymond J. Bourque Arena.
 While Bourque did not have any formal connection to the school at the time, he is a 30-year resident of the North Shore and has contributed to the local community inspiring them to name the arena after him.
+On May 16, 2015, Bourque served as the commencement speaker for the college and was also a recipient of an Honorary Doctor of Humane Letters.

 In January 2017, he was part of the first group of players to be named one of the '100 Greatest NHL Players' in history by the National Hockey League.

-In 2019, Bourque received the NHL Alumni’s Keith Magnuson Man of the Year Award in recognition of his charitable efforts, having raised over 20 million dollars in support of more than 1,000 different charities.
+In 2019, Bourque received the NHL Alumni's Keith Magnuson Man of the Year Award in recognition of his charitable efforts, having raised over 20 million dollars in support of more than 1,000 different charities.

 In 2024 he was honored during the Bruins centennial celebrations being Named to the Boston Bruins All-Centennial Team.